×

 With support from the federal grant, the CARE Pathway was opened to all nursing undergraduates from historically marginalized communities.
 Today, approximately one-sixth of participants are Arrupe graduates and about half are first-generation college students.

-By helping retain students of color, the CARE Pathway aims to increase the diversity of the nursing workforce.
-Research shows that patients of color who are treated by nurses of similar backgrounds have better health outcomes, yet the nursing profession remains overwhelmingly white.
+The CARE Pathway aims to increase the diversity of the nursing workforce.
+Research shows that patients of color who are treated by nurses of similar backgrounds have better health outcomes, yet the nursing profession remains disproportionately white.

 Finnegan said the CARE Pathway’s growing enrollment has been a sign of the deep need for its services–but also a sign of its success.